Kurento/bugtracker/.github/ISSUE_TEMPLATE/bug_report.md

 ## Prerequisites
 <!--
-Go over all the following points, and put an 'x' in all the boxes that apply.
+Go over all the following points, and fill with an 'X' in all the boxes that apply.
 If you're unsure about any of these, don't hesitate to ask.
 We're here to help!
 -->

-* [ ] I have read the SUPPORT document
+* [] I have read the SUPPORT document
   <!-- You can read it here:
   https://github.com/Kurento/.github/blob/master/SUPPORT.md
   -->

-* [ ] I have checked the Troubleshooting Guide
+* [] I have checked the Troubleshooting Guide
   <!-- You can find it here:
   https://doc-kurento.readthedocs.io/en/latest/user/troubleshooting.html